Consistent and Secure Default RBAC¶

 manager

-Slightly more privileged than regular project-members
+Can perform more privileged than project-members on a project

 Locking and unlocking an instance